cypress-io/cypress/docs/source/guides/references/roadmap.md

 - [x] {% url `cy.focused()` focused %} now automatically retries until the element exists in the DOM.
 Fixes {% issue 564 %} and {% issue 409 %}.
 - [x] We now support per-project `state.json`.
 Fixes {% issue 512 %}.
 - [x] We can now handle multiple projects per server.
 Fixes {% issue 512 %}.
+- [x] The Desktop GUI can now have projects added by being 'dragged' in.
+Fixes <OPEN A NEW ISSUE>
 - [x] The Desktop GUI update window now has messaging about `package.json` versioning.
 Fixes {% issue 513 %}.
 - [x] The Desktop GUI now accounts for cypress being installed per project as npm module.
 Fixes {% issue 500 %} and {% issue 514 %}.
+- [x] `cypress install` `-d` option.
+Fixes {% issue 389 %}.
 - [x] Exposing Cypress Binary should no longer be necessary when cypress is locally installed.
 Fixes {% issue 379 %}.
-- [x] `cypress install` `-d` option.
-Fixes {% issue 389 %}.
 - [x] Added an 'App Data' option in the Desktop App that displays app data.
 Fixes {% issue 475 %}.
 - [x] When {% url `cy.spy()` spy %} or {% url `cy.stub()` stub %} are never called, the error now displays a clearer, grammatically correct error.
 Fixes {% issue 520 %}.
 - [x] Detection of installed browsers has been improved.
 Fixes {% issue 511 %}.
 - [x] When commands are clicked on and logged into the console from the Command Log, they now display their 'yield' instead of 'return', since they really yield instead of return. {% issue 612 %}
 - [x] The build process of the driver has been modernized.
 Fixes {% issue 429 %}.
+- [x] XHR's from your application are no longer forcefully aborted between tests. <OPEN A NEW ISSUE>

 # 1.0.0 (Upcoming)